Exterior at night

 • Lisa L. Moore, Crown Family School of Social Work, Policy, and Practice

-• C. Riley Snorton, English Language and Literature and Gender and Sexuality Studies (on leave Fall 2023)
+• C. Riley Snorton, English Language and Literature and Gender and Sexuality Studies (On leave 2024-25)

 • Red Vaughan Tremmel, Gender and Sexuality Studies